 2009 Toyota RAV 4, my new home on wheels

 The RAV4 was blue on the online ad but ended up being red when I got to look at it.
-Red stands for Canada and my branding for “Backcountry Canada travel”, so I didn’t mind the colour change.
-How well does dust and mud show on red?
+Red stands for Canada and my branding for “Backcountry Canada Travel”, so I didn’t mind the colour change.
+How well do dust and mud show on red?
 We will find out soon enough.

 Benefits of buying a Toyota RAV4

 The Toyota RAV4 is a crossover SUV which means that it is smaller than a full-sized SUV but bigger than most cars.

 If you’re looking for a reliable vehicle for road tripping, find out what I like about it.